ekramataimuri-seo/ekramawp-nextjs/README.md

 * **Interceptor Pattern:** Next.js intercepts this class during the render phase and swaps the HTML `<div>` for the fully interactive `<MixedArrowEngine />` React component.
 * **Result:** The marketing team can drag-and-drop complex interactive apps using the standard WordPress editor.

-## 3. CSS Scope Leakage
+### 3. CSS Scope Leakage
 **The Issue:**
 Importing legacy CSS snippets resulted in global namespace pollution, where styles from the "Book Component" were breaking the "Navbar" layout.

 **The Solution:**
 * **Scoped Styling:** We utilized Next.js `styled-jsx` and CSS Modules to encapsulate styles.
 This ensures that class names like `.card` or `.active` only apply to the specific component they belong to, preventing regression bugs.

-## 4. Deployment Challenges & Solutions (DevOps)
+### 4. Cloud Development & GitHub Integration (VS Code Online)
+**The Workflow:**
+This entire project was developed using a cloud-native workflow, connecting **VS Code Online (Web)** directly to the **GitHub** repository.
+This allowed for coding from any device without a local Node.js environment.

 **The Issue:**
-Deploying a Next.js app that relies on a dynamic WordPress backend comes with specific production hurdles.
+Connecting a browser-based IDE to a secured GitHub repo caused authentication friction.
+I frequently faced "Permission Denied" errors when trying to push commits because the browser session would lose the auth token.

 **The Solution:**
+* **Auth Persistence:** I had to explicitly re-authenticate the GitHub extension in VS Code Web and ensure the repository permissions were set to "Read/Write" in the GitHub OAuth settings.
+* **Result:** A seamless CI/CD pipeline where code written in the browser is pushed to GitHub, which automatically triggers a Vercel deployment.

+### 5. Deployment Challenges & The Road to Success (DevOps)
+**The Reality:**
+Deployment was not instant.
+We faced multiple "Build Failed" errors on Vercel due to the complexity of connecting a secure Headless CMS to a serverless frontend.
+It took multiple iterations to stabilize the pipeline.

+**The Failures & Fixes:**
+* **The "Missing Variable" Crash:** Initial builds failed silently because the API could not locate the WordPress endpoint.
+    * *The Fix:* We had to manually synchronize 6 specific environment variables (listed below) between the local `.env` and Vercel's production settings.
+* **Image Domain Security:** Next.js refused to optimize images from Hostinger, breaking the build.
-* **Image Domain Security:** Configured `next.config.js` to strictly whitelist the Hostinger backend domain to prevent build failures.
+    * *The Fix:* We configured `next.config.js` to strictly whitelist the `NEXT_PUBLIC_WORDPRESS_API_HOSTNAME` to authorize the remote patterns.
+* **Mixed Content (HTTP/HTTPS):** The WPGraphQL API returned `http` links, which Vercel (strictly `https`) blocked.
-* **Mixed Content (HTTP/HTTPS):** Implemented a regex utility in the API fetcher to force all incoming media URLs to `https`, preventing security blocking on Vercel.
+    * *The Fix:* I implemented a custom Regex utility in the fetcher to force-rewrite all incoming media URLs to `https` before they hit the frontend.
-* **Static Timeout Management:** Implemented `generateStaticParams` for critical pages only, allowing less critical pages to build on-demand (ISR) to avoid hitting Vercel's build timeout limits.
+* **Static Timeout Management:** Large pages caused build timeouts.
+    * *The Fix:* Implemented `generateStaticParams` for critical pages only, shifting non-critical pages to **ISR (Incremental Static Regeneration)**.

+**Custom Domain Configuration (The Switch to Live):**
+* **The Issue:** Vercel assigns a default `project-name.vercel.app` URL, but we needed the site to live at `wpfedev.com` while keeping the WordPress admin at `admin.wpfedev.com`.
+* **The Fix:**
+    1. I updated the **A Record** in Hostinger's DNS settings to point `wpfedev.com` (root) to Vercel's IP address (`76.76.21.21`).
+    2. I configured the `admin` subdomain to point strictly to the Hostinger WordPress server.
+    3. In Vercel Settings > Domains, I added `wpfedev.com` and verified the SSL certificate generation.
+This successfully decoupled the Frontend (Vercel) from the Backend (Hostinger) on the same domain namespace.

 ---

 ## Installation & Setup

 Follow these steps to run the project locally.